Tech-Nest-Ventures/deepFocus/README.md

 - [x] Use inspiration from debugtron to render the electron apps most commonly used.
 Use another API service to get the favicons of the top websites and include this in email and in the desktop app.
 - [x] Implement a basic email notification system
 - [x] Sign & Notarize the app for macOS
+- [x] Collect each site visited.
+Show users all sites visited in the past day at the end of the day/next day and ask them to label them as productive or unproductive.
+- [ ] Fix Auto update logic so users don't have to manually update.
 - [ ] Allow users to enter session goals and customize productive/unproductive sites
 - [ ] Migrate from electron-storage to SQLite for improved data handling
 - [ ] Enhance data analysis and insights
 - [ ] Develop comprehensive test suite for main and renderer processes
 - [ ] Create cloud synchronization for user data and preferences
 - [ ] Implement secure user authentication system
-- [ ] Collect each site visited.
-Show users all sites visited in the past day at the end of the day/next day and ask them to label them as productive or unproductive.
 - [ ] To do list like functionality?
 Have people add tasks to their list and mark as productive or not productive.
 Then, at the end of the day, they can see a list of tasks and see how productive they were.
-- [] Add toast components.

 ## Philosophy